MIDS-scaling-up/v2/week12/hw/README.md

 ```
 My one is `vpc-e4e35381`, I shall use this below.

-Now create a security group which will allow us to login and expose a port for a Jupyter notebook to be run.
+Now create a security group which will allow us to login.
 ```
 aws ec2 create-security-group --group-name hw12 --description "HW12" --vpc-id vpc-e4e35381
 sg-0be9d9ccd3efee363